dhruvsinha/An-Alternative-to-India-s-Reservation-Policy-RAMSES/README.md

 It is because of these reasons, that we believe that a discussion on dynamic affirmative policy is needed.

 ## Model

+### Mincer Earning’s equation

+In this method, we start by observing the parental income of the individual.
+We hypothesize that parent’s income is probably the most important factor in determining the quality and years of education that a child will receive.
+Income in the labor market may depend upon several factors other than education and skill.
+There can be 'taste for discrimination' in the labor market against certain castes and females.
+Therefore, according to our Mincer Earning’s equation [15], the wage a parent or household receives is a function of factors like Caste, sex, age, education and residence.
+In our model, we calculate the impact of each parameter and accordingly adjust the income to derive adjusted income.
+As a result, the student is compensated for the disadvantage his/her parents face in the labor market.
+To calculate the adjusted income using this method, we use the individual data of Indian Human Development Survey (IHDS), 2011.
+The IHDS is a nationally representative, multi-topic survey of 41,554 households (2,00,000) individuals in 1503 villages and 971 urban neighborhoods across India.
+Our estimation equation will look like this

+$log(hourly\_wage)= \beta_0+ \beta_1*Caste+\beta_2*urban\\
+     +\beta_3*Male+\beta_4*educ+\beta_5*age+\beta_6*age^2\\
+     +district FE+\mu$